OperatorJack/Magic-Mechanics/README.md

 # Magic Mechanics
 The Magic Mechanics mod series is a collection of mods that expand, improve and alter the vanilla Morrowind magic system in various ways.
 Mods in this series start with the abbreviation "MM" in their titles.

+The mod series is made up of the following authors:
+- OperatorJack
+- Kurpulio
+- RedFurryDemon

 The mod series currently consists of the following mods:

 ## [MM - Cast-On-Swing Enchantments](https://www.nexusmods.com/morrowind/mods/47338)